Handling Car Accident Claims in Virginia

 Laws regarding accident liability are different in each state.
 In Virginia, to hold another driver legally responsible for paying compensation for injuries, you need to demonstrate two elements:

-- That the other driver’s negligence caused the accident; and
+- That the other driver’s negligence caused the car accident; and

-- That your own conduct did not contribute to causing the accident in any way.
+- That your own conduct did not contribute to causing the car accident in any way.

 The first requirement listed above is related to the legal standard of negligence, which basically means that someone else failed to use the ordinary care that a reasonable person would have used under the same circumstances.
-Many things can constitute negligence, including violating traffic laws (such as speeding and failing to stop), failing to pay attention while driving, following too closely, distracted driving, and failing to obey road signs.
+In other words, the other party had to have been negligent to cause the car accident.
+Many things can constitute negligence, including violating traffic laws (such as speeding and failing to stop), failing to pay attention while driving, following too closely, distracted driving, and failing to obey road signs while causing car accidents.

-The second requirement is a legal principle known as contributory negligence.
-In Virginia, if you are in any way responsible for causing the accident, you cannot recover from the other driver, even if that person was more at fault than you.
+The second requirement is based on a legal principle known as contributory negligence.
+In Virginia, if you are in any way responsible for causing a car accident, you cannot recover from the other driver, even if the other driver was more at fault than you.
 In other states, such as West Virginia, courts use the standard of “comparative negligence,” which may permit recovery when both drivers are at fault.
-However, Virginia follows the contributory negligence standard which prohibits recovery if you were in any way negligent in causing the wreck.
+However, Virginia follows the contributory negligence standard which prohibits recovery if you were in any way negligent in causing the car accident.

-When you’re injured in an accident, a very important question is how much money you might be able to receive.
+When you’re injured in a car accident, a very important question is how much money you might be able to receive.
 In Virginia, compensation for injuries caused by the negligence of another driver is calculated according to very specific criteria that will apply in determining the damages you can recover.

 Typically, if you sustained only minor injuries, and you have no long-term medical expenses, impairment, disability, or lost wages or income because of the injuries, the compensation you receive may be more limited than if you have more serious injuries.
-However, if your injuries are more severe and cause more lasting impacts on your life, then many other factors will be important in calculating damages.
+However, if the car accident aggravated preexisting injuries or your injuries are more severe and cause more lasting impacts on your life, then many other factors will be important in calculating damages.

 To determine compensation for injuries that require long-term treatment, involve pain and suffering or lost wages and earning capacity, you should rely on an experienced personal injury attorney.
 A knowledgeable personal injury attorney will be able to give you a good idea of what recovery you can expect after he or she investigates and evaluates your case.
 You can download an important tool for documenting your damages in our article: How Is Personal Injury Compensation Calculated?

 The internet has resources that you can use to estimate financial recovery for personal injuries.
 However, such articles should be used only as a guide to give you a general idea of what you might be able to recover, especially if you suffered substantial, lasting injuries.
-The best evaluation of what compensation you might receive will come from an experienced personal injury lawyer.
+The best evaluation of what compensation you might receive from your car accident case will come from an experienced personal injury lawyer.

 If your injuries are minor and short-term — and you are fully compensated by insurance — it may not be necessary to talk with a lawyer.
 However, if your injuries are serious and you suffer any long-term effects or disability or require extended medical procedures and treatment, you should consult with an experienced auto accident lawyer.
 A lawyer who is certified by the National Board of Trial Advocacy is an especially good choice, since those attorneys will have extensive trial experience and success.
 Find out the questions you should ask any lawyer before you hire them in our article here.